xbrave/gitalk/README.md

-# gitalk
+# talk
-This public repository is used for [gitalk](https://github.com/gitalk/gitalk) comments
+This public repository is used for [utteranc](https://utteranc.es/) blog comments